mmoran0032/reu2016/presentations/day05_notes.md

   - `Y_k = \frac{1}{2r}\sum_{m=-r}^r y_{k+m}`
   - `r = 5` is pretty good, and `y_k` are the individual sunspot numbers

+- There's a few different ways you can do this easily with arrays...

 *Note:* Saving plots
 --------------------------------------------------------------------------------

+- There's an easy way: hit the Save button after showing your plot!

 - Instead of saving individual plots, you want to save the full *figure*.
 This process is a little more involved, but comes into play when you want a figure